OpenZeppelin/cairo-contracts/docs/Proxies.md

 The implementation contract should NOT:

 * be deployed like a regular contract.
-Instead, the implementation contract should be declared (which creates an instance containing its declared class and abi)
+Instead, the implementation contract should be declared (which creates a `DeclaredClass` containing its hash and abi)
 * set its initial state with a traditional constructor (decorated with `@constructor`).
 Instead, use an initializer method that invokes the Proxy `constructor`.

 > Note that the Proxy `constructor` includes a check the ensures the initializer can only be called once; however, `_set_implementation` does not include this check.
 It's up to the developers to protect their implementation contract's upgradeability with access controls such as [`assert_only_admin`](#assert_only_admin).